To file a document such as a brief, motion, or docketing statement, you must deliver it to the Supreme Court docket clerk.

 You should always "serve," meaning deliver, copies of documents you file to the other parties in your case.

 Special rules apply to briefs and the printed case.
 Attorneys must file both paper and electronic copies of briefs and printed cases.
-You can send these documents in PDF format to: email@example.com.
-If you are representing yourself, you may send an electronic copy or you must file an unbound copy of your brief and printed case.
+You can send these documents in PDF format to firstname.lastname@example.org.
+If you are representing yourself, you must file the paper copies and must also either send an electronic copy or an unbound copy of your brief and printed case.

 In some cases you must file more than one copy of your document.
 You should make sure to file the required number, as shown in the table below.

 |Briefs (in forma pauperis parties)||6||V.R.A.P.
 31(b)|